-This course is an overview of Trait Theory, Contingency Theory, Cognitive Theories, Transactional and Transformational Theories, Culture and Gender Theories, and more recently developed Integrative Theories.
+This course provides an overview of modern leadership theories as they developed over the past half a century, Trait Theory, Contingency Theory, Cognitive Theories, Transactional and Transformational Theories, Culture and Gender Theories, and more recently developed Integrative Theories.
+Building upon a strong understanding of leadership theory, students develop short and longer term visions and plans (strategic and operational) around well-defined key performance indicators (KPI).
+4 credits.